 Note the commit ID that is generated.
 This ID is used to generate a version label for your application.

 After testing your application, you are ready to deploy it to AWS Elastic Beanstalk.
 Deploying requires the following steps:

 When you update the sample application with your application, AWS Elastic Beanstalk replaces the existing sample application version with your new application version in the existing environment.

 init command, and AWS Elastic Beanstalk will prompt you to enter this information.
 If a default value is available, and you want to use it, press Enter.

 Before you use eb, you can set your PATH to the location of eb.
 The following table shows an example for Linux/UNIX and Windows.

 From your directory where you created your local repository, type the following command.

-When you are prompted for the AWS access key, type your access key.
+When you are prompted for the access key ID, type your access key ID.
 To get your access key ID, see How Do I Get Security Credentials? in the AWS General Reference.

 Enter your AWS Access Key ID (current value is "AKIAIOSFODNN7EXAMPLE"):

-When you are prompted for the AWS secret key, type your secret key.
+When you are prompted for the secret access key, type your secret access key.
 To get your secret access key, see How Do I Get Security Credentials? in the AWS General Reference.